devfire/agora/README.md

 ## Key Components

 *   **NetworkManager**: Handles UDP multicast communication, including sending and receiving messages.
 It uses `socket2` for advanced socket configuration.
 *   **MessageHandler**: Manages the MPSC channel for decoupling network I/O from message processing.

-NOTE: Strictly speaking probably not needed but I started down this path and it got to be too much to change it.
+    *  NOTE: Strictly speaking probably not needed but I started down this path and it got to be too much to change it.
+    *  Mostly because MPSC is multiple producer **single** consumer and while type of a channel works with a single consumer (MessageHandler), it would no longer work with a bunch of tokio tasks talking to each other.
 *   **Processor**: Orchestrates the asynchronous tasks for handling incoming and outgoing messages.
+    *   Starts 3 tasks in parallel: stdin input, multicast input, display on screen
+    *   Whichever wakes up first, does the thing it is meant to do
+    *   All run in parallel though
 *   **ChatMessage (protobuf)**: The data structure for chat messages, defined in `.proto` files.

 ## Development